ruuddejong-altran/python-c-cpp/docs/example_3.md

 When we compile and link this wrapper source file we get a `spam.py` module that can be imported in Python.
-This works for the `add` function:
+We can see the `add` function works:

 ```
 >>> import spam